andrew/ultimate-awesome/README.md

 - [Awesome-Biomolecule-Language-Cross-Modeling](https://github.com/QizhiPei/Awesome-Biomolecule-Language-Cross-Modeling) - Awesome-Biomolecule-Language-Cross-Modeling: a curated list of resources for paper "Leveraging Biomolecule and Natural Language through Multi-Modal Learning: A Survey".
 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).
-- [Awesome-Efficient-Inference-for-LRMs](https://github.com/yueliu1999/Awesome-Efficient-Inference-for-LRMs) - Awesome-Efficient-Inference-for-LRMs is a collection of state-of-the-art, novel, exciting, token-efficient methods for Large Reasoning Models (LRMs).
-It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-deep-neuroevolution](https://github.com/Alro10/awesome-deep-neuroevolution) - A collection of Deep Neuroevolution resources or evolutionary algorithms applying in Deep Learning (constantly updating).
 - [awesome-ui](https://github.com/kevindeasis/awesome-ui) - An "Awesome" curated list but for design (UI & UX) resources.
 Contains theory, tutorials, books, libraries, and other resources.
 - [awesome-NeRF](https://github.com/MatrixBrain/awesome-NeRF) - A curated list of awesome neural radiance fields (NeRF) papers.